ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

   * This is why you sometimes see a vague error message asking you to contact the System Administrator

 Aside: a `301` status code is a permanent redirect, and a `303` status code is like a `302` except it specifies that the method of the request the client makes to `Location` should be `GET`

+4:3 **<u>Speaking the Same Language</u>**

+* `3xx` level responses don't indicate errors.
+They are generally used in relation to redirection, and indicate to the client that it must take some additional action in order to complete the request.
+For instance, the server might be set up to redirect all `http` requests to `https`; the `301` response would include a `Location` header which tells the client where it can now find the resource it originally requested, and if the client is a browser it would automatically issue a new request to the location indicated in the `Location` header.
+In this situation, the server will often avoid closing the TCP connection, and rather sets the connection to `keep-alive`, since the server expects another request as a result of the `301` response
+* `4xx` level response codes indicate an error or issue on the client side, i.e. with the request.
+A `404` error is a general indication that the requested resource does not exist.
+* `5xx` level responses indicate an error on the server.
+The most common `5xx` response is `500` indicating an internal server error. `5xx` responses usually are outside the control of the requesting software.